 Fields of use

-The concept of using a nanopore as a biosensor was first proposed in the mid 1990s when nanopores were starting to be researched at academic institutions such as Oxford, Harvard and UCSC - all Oxford Nanopore collaborators.
-In an industrial setting, Oxford Nanopore was founded in 2005 to translate nanopore science into an electronics-based technology.
-The end-to-end system includes sample preparation, molecular analysis and informatics, and is designed to provide disruptive user benefits in a number of applications.
+The concept of using a nanopore as a biosensor was first proposed in the mid 1990s when research into nanopores was beginning at academic institutions such as Oxford, Harvard and UCSC.
+Oxford Nanopore was founded in 2005 to translate academic nanopore research into a commercial, electronics-based sensing technology.
+The comprehensive end-to-end system includes sample preparation, molecular analysis and informatics, and is designed to provide novel benefits to a range of users for a broad number of applications.

 A nanopore is, essentially, a nano-scale hole.
 This hole may be:

-• Solid-state: formed in synthetic materials such as silicon nitride or graphene
+• solid-state: formed in synthetic materials such as silicon nitride or graphene; or

 This diagram shows a protein nanopore set in an electrically resistant membrane bilayer.
 An ionic current is passed through the nanopore by setting a voltage across this membrane.

 If an analyte passes through the pore or near its aperture, this event creates a characteristic disruption in current.
-By measuring that current, it is possible to identify the molecule in question.
+Measurement of that current makes it possible to identify the molecule in question.
 For example, this system can be used to distinguish between the four standard DNA bases G, A, T and C, and also modified bases.
-It can be used to identify target proteins, small molecules, or to gain rich molecular information, for example to distinguish the enantiomers of ibuprofen or molecular binding dynamics.
+It can be used to identify target proteins and small molecules, or to gain rich molecular information, for example to distinguish between the enantiomers of ibuprofen or study molecular binding dynamics.